"They would laugh when they fed me..."

 The King County Courthouse in Seattle, WA

 Jabba says that while he knew that he was binge eating to curb his intense emotional pain, he felt hopeless about life in general and could not find any motivation to stop.
-Doctors had even put Jabba on a trial of the anti-depressant Lexapro at one point.
 "I would cry myself to sleep" Jabba recalled.
-"They would call me names like 'monsterface,' 'pumpkinhead' and frankenstein'"
+"They would call me names like 'monsterface,'"

 Jabba heard the abuse day in and day out for most of his nine years and then one day simply decided to sue.
 The landmark case generated much attention from the media.
 His owners did not show up to the courthouse despite the fact that there was a subpoena.

-University of Washington psychiatrist Dr. Gin Gin said in an interview today that at the root of almost all eating disorders are serious self-esteem and self-hate issues, possibly ingrained since early cathood.
+University of Washington psychiatrist Dr. Kong King Gin said in an interview today that at the root of almost all eating disorders are serious self-esteem and self-hate issues, possibly ingrained since early cathood.

 Feelings of being "not good enough" or feeling "worthless and ugly" are translated into eating issues and become a way of gaining control of the body in a world where one feels they have no control over anything.

-Dr. Gin Gin is an expert in the treatment of eating disorders
+Dr. Kong King Gin is an expert in the treatment of eating-disorders

 After a two-week trial, the jury found Jim and Deborah Skunk guilty of emotional abuse and granted Jabba 2.5 million dollars for emotional stress, winning a successful defamation of character lawsuit in the King County Court System.